PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 **3) I had to abort because the nozzle started probing outside of the build area and/or the machine started making weird/bad noises.** <br/>
 Two possibilities come to mind: <br/>
 **a) Hardware/setup issue.** Go back and read through the PREREQUISITES section.
 Also, please fill out the troubleshooting form at the bottom of this section (including a photo of your bed setup) so we can identify potential issues.
 It also probably wouldn't hurt to check the lubrication on your moving parts (guide rods, carriage arm joints, etc.). <br/>
 **b) Bad M665 values.** The examples provided use Dennis's starting values and may not be applicable for your machine (although, they do seem to work for most).
 You can adjust these by replacing "-r 63.5 -l 123.0" with your desired R/L values.
 Ideally, you have calculated these values from the Carbon Paper Step C4 in Dennis's tutorial.
-If not, replace these numbers with whatever you've been using to print successfully. <br/>
+If not, replace these numbers with whatever you've been using to print successfully.
+For example, the stock values would be "-r 61.70 -l 120.80".<br/>
-How to find my current M665 values?
-First, check your Start Gcode in your slicer.
-If they aren't there, power cycle your machine and then send M503 via Octoprint/Pronterface/Repetier/etc.

 **4) I reach the maximum number of runs and/or my results suck.**
 Make sure you have Dennis Brown's custom hold-down clips installed.
 That step is not optional.
 Without the clips, the 5x5 probe mesh will make the bed wobble everywhere, preventing you from obtaining consistent results.
 Also, make sure you're using G29 P5 in your Start Gcode.
 For some reason, people keep skipping that step in the instructions.
 After that, you can further improve your results by removing the stock Buildtak and installing 120 mm borosilicate glass w/ a 0.5 mm thermal pad and/or PEI.

-**5) My nozzle is going too high or low on the first layer (possibly even grinding into the plate).** Multiple possibilities come to mind. <br/>
+**5) My nozzle is going too high or low on the first layer (possibly even grinding into the plate).** <br/>
+Multiple possibilities come to mind. <br/>
-a) A common cause of this is not using the proper M92 X/Y/Z values for your firmware (see Dennis's pinned tutorial in the Announcements).
+a) A common cause of this is not using the proper M92 X/Y/Z values for your firmware.
 However, if you successfully ran the script, I doubt you made this mistake.
-Other possible causes are covered in the [Calibration Roadmap and FAQ](bit.ly/mpmdfaq) <br/>
+This, as well as other possible causes, are covered in the [Calibration Roadmap and FAQ](bit.ly/mpmdfaq) <br/>
 b) More than a couple of users who flashed Marlin4MPMD firmware have forgotten to run the steps that come AFTER running the script.
 Make sure you get your new bed mesh by sending G29, save all of your results by issuing M500, and then remove any conflicting lines from your start gcode.
 This is just one way of doing it. <br/>
 c) Z-Offset problem <br/>
 As long as most of your points are <= 0.14 in the spreadsheet, you'll probably be okay.
 A high "Initial Layer Height" and finely-tuned z-offset (see: [MPMD 101](bit.ly/mpmd101) and/or the [Calibration Roadmap and FAQ](bit.ly/mpmdfaq)) can help compensate for any remaining issues.
 Tuning the z-offset should come AFTER adjusting the Initial Layer Height.